Seagate/corio/docs/Architecture_and_Design.md

 This tool is capable of executing matrix based execution

+Integrated for CORTX Requirements:

+    1. Jira Integration
+    2. Automated Execution with Jenkins
+    3. System Health Check and
+    4. Resource Monitoring(CPU and Memory)
+    5. Generating Support Bundle Logs (Periodic and on failure)
+    6. Useful across teams (CICD, DST, Regression, ComponentQA, Dev, CFT)

 Additional Capabilities:

     1. Simple and easy to execute tool.
     2. Fully configurable S3 and IO workload to support Stress (exponential workload) as well as longevity (constant workload) testing
-    3. Jira Integration
-    4. Automated Execution with Jenkins
-    5. System Health Check and
-    6. Resource Monitoring(CPU and Memory)
-    7. Generating Support Bundle Logs (Periodic and on failure)
-    8. Error injection and failure modes (TBD)
+    3. Error injection and failure modes (TBD)
-    9. Plug, and play architecture such that additional functionalities may be extended 10.Can be extended with other IO protocols
+    4. Plug, and play architecture such that additional functionalities may be extended
+    5. Can be extended with other IO protocols

 Tool Components are as following: